mac-cain13/R.swift/Documentation/QandA.md

 Swift is a beautiful language and one of it's main advantages is its increasing popularity.
 However, it can be frustrating to deal with errors that compile but fail during runtime due to missing resources.
 This makes refactoring difficult while making it easy to create bugs (e.g. missing images etc).

 Android tackles this problem by generating something called the R class.
-It inspired me to create this very project, R.swift, which, thankfully, was well received by colleagues, friends and Github stargazers, so here we are now.``
+It inspired me to create this very project, R.swift, which, thankfully, was well received by colleagues, friends and Github stargazers, so here we are now.

 ## Why should I choose R.swift over alternative X or Y?

-There are many nice R.swift alternatives like [SwiftGen](https://github.com/AliSoftware/SwiftGen), [Shark](https://github.com/kaandedeoglu/Shark) and [Natalie](https://github.com/krzyzanowskim/Natalie).
+There are many nice R.swift alternatives like [SwiftGen](https://github.com/AliSoftware/SwiftGen) and [Shark](https://github.com/kaandedeoglu/Shark).
 However, I believe R.swift has these important advantages:
 - R.swift inspects your Xcodeproj file for resources instead of scanning folders or asking you for files
 - R.swift supports a lot of different assets
 - R.swift stays very close to the vanilla Apple API's, having minimal code change with maximum impact